homecms/homecms/docs/contributing/code.md

 npm run test:end-to-end
 ```

-If you need to run Playwright in debug mode, you can do so with:
+If you need to see full server logs during the tests (e.g. to check that your tests are actually loading pages and performing database operations), you can do by setting the log level, e.g:

 ```
-npm run test:end-to-end -- --debug
+LOG_LEVEL=debug npm run test:end-to-end
 ```